 Each semester, the Blum Center is fortunate to work with many talented students at UC Berkeley.
 Since the Center began in 2006, we’ve supported over 250 graduate students and 90 undergraduate students — who’ve worked with us as researchers, instructors, designers, writers, peer advisors and office assistants.
 We are grateful to all the students who have chosen to work with us in Blum Hall.

 Joseph joined the Blum Center as a student Web Developer and Designer in May 2017 as a sophomore.
 Joseph was initially brought onto the team to maintain and regularly update the current Blum Center website, but has since completed a full site overhaul and redesign, and is currently centralizing the Blum Center’s satellite websites.
-Joseph is an intended Business major with a special interest in leadership and consultation.
+Joseph is an Interdisciplinary Studies Field major with interests in ethical leadership, politics, and communications.
 Joseph is also currently working as a Teaching Assistant for UGBA 155: Leadership.
 He loves his church fellowship Passion Livingwater, playing guitar, and the Lord of the Rings: Extended Edition trilogy.

 Tina is currently a sophomore at UC Berkeley and assists the Blum Center as a Web Developer/Designer.
 She enjoys coding, designing things, and taking photos.
 Tina has always been captivated by the strength and capabilities of computer technology and its impact on our society.
 She is also fascinated with how design, especially web design, can communicate ideas with beauty and efficiency, and she has done web design for various clubs and organizations.
 Tina is passionate about helping others and has dedicated hundreds of hours to serving her community, including teaching & tutoring her peers and children of different ages, volunteering at community events, visiting convalescent homes, and serving at homeless shelters in downtown San Diego.
 She also enjoys traveling around the world to learn new things and experience different cultures.
 In her free time, she likes gathering aesthetic things on Pinterest, tending to her succulent babies, playing piano, and pampering her dog.